n0-b-dy/dev-logs/README.md

 #### 04-15-2024.

 - I may have deviated from the roadmap a little.
-I seen a  tiktok video about using openai api key that interacts with a projector and other iot devices to create an ironman 'holomat' as it is dubbed by its creator.
+I seen a  tiktok video about using openai that interacts with a projector and other iot devices to create an ironman 'holomat' as it is dubbed by its creator.
 Unfortunately, it is locked behind a paywall.
 But it is used with python code, so cant be that hard, right?

 - Anyway, I will get back onto my javascript code and will finish the video and be looking on FCC and w3 for further explanations on topics I do not uncerstand.